ebenezarchinelo/Security-Audit/README.md

 ---

 ## 📌 Overview
 This audit evaluates the cybersecurity posture of **Zazz Ecommerce**, a fictional Nigerian-based online retail company.
+The audit includes an analysis of network traffic, endpoint protection, access controls, web application vulnerabilities, SIEM effectiveness, incident response readiness, and regulatory compliance.
-The assessment includes technical and compliance reviews using the **NIST Cybersecurity Framework (CSF)**, along with regulatory standards such as:
+The assessment also includes technical and compliance reviews using the **NIST Cybersecurity Framework (CSF)**, along with regulatory standards such as:
 - **NDPR** (Nigeria Data Protection Regulation)
-- **CBN Cybersecurity Guidelines**
+- **CBN Cybersecurity Guidelines (CBN Cybersecurity Framework and Guidelines for Payment Service Providers)**
 - **GDPR** (General Data Protection Regulation)
 - **PCI DSS** (Payment Card Industry Data Security Standard)